 The number of students who are learning more than one language is growing rapidly every year.
 Bilingual/multilingual students can experience different language acquisition patterns:

 Since they are mastering more than one complex language system, bilingual/multilingual children often learn each language more slowly than monolingual peers.
 However, it should be noted that other factors, such as SES, can lead to different trajectories that are sustained over time.
+Nonetheless, students' Primary Language, and accompanying cultural knowledge, can be considered Background Knowledge that can support their academic learning.
 Providing bilingual and multilingual students with educational support to learn the school-based language helps them achieve the same language and literacy skills as monolingual students.

 Teachers can support language development by using and providing syntax that is appropriately leveled (e.g.

 Teachers support language development by using and providing Vocabulary that is appropriately leveled (e.g., using word wall words).

 Advance graphic organizers link prior knowledge to upcoming learning to help students anticipate and understand the structure of new information.